-This technique is efficent (and can be eye-opening) because of one reason.
+This technique is efficient (and can be eye-opening) because of one reason.
 We all have limited empathy.
-As much as we would like to imagine a day in someone else’s shoes, we simply can not nail down the details, the small intangible impressions and difficulties that makes for a great solution.
+As much as we would like to imagine a day in someone else’s shoes, we simply can not nail down the details, the small intangible impressions, and difficulties that make for a great solution.

 I am currently working with firefighters and I could not have imagined a quarter of what I have learned during those interviews.
 Just to state a few things I have learned: when wearing their outfit, they can not see their feet or that one of their major concerns during an intervention is actually getting lost in buildings.

-Such insights are proven to be extremely useful for feature and design recommendation.
+Such insights are proven to be extremely useful for feature and design recommendations.

 This interviewing exercise might sound trivial but getting appointments is far from easy.
 Below are my personal learnings, crafted out of my own experience, failed attempts, positive surprises, rejections, and traditional A/B testing.